 Phase 0 is the most critical phase of any project.
 This Planning and Risk Assessment Phase allows us to properly scope your project, start manufacturing plan development, identify risks and generate mitigation plans, and lay out your project road map.

 Phase 1 is traditionally called a Breadboard Phase, but it’s more accurately described as a Risk Mitigation phase at Lathrop.
 Whether your project risks are related to technical feasibility, aggressive cost of goods, or development of a novel consumable, we’ve learned through experience that the most efficient use of resources is to mitigate these risks quickly — before expending significant effort on lower-risk engineering tasks that may be impacted by them.
 During this phase we also start manufacturing reviews that include early DFM/DFT and supply chain development for critical components.

 Phase 1 may include developing functional breadboards, transferring manual processes to an automated system to assess process quality, or evaluating component or enclosure tradeoffs to meet cost targets.

 The Engineering Design phase is where our team focuses on the detailed part of the design, component selection, schematics, and technical analysis that result in a complete, ready-to-build design.
 In other development processes, this can be one of the longest phases as designers are often making complex choices that impact other aspects of the design, which requires learning and iteration.
 However, with Lathrop’s process, Phase 2 tends to be one of the shortest as we’ve already resolved all the unknowns in Phase 1.
 This lets our engineers focus on design execution rather than concept issues.

-We also continue manufacturing reviews for DFM and DFA, and also start DFS and DFT.
+We also continue manufacturing reviews for DFM, and also start DFS and DFT.
 Key vendors for prototypes are identified along with tooling estimates, and specification starts on early assembly tool and test fixtures.